massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

 Note that we use the address where the contract has been deployed: A1PjpgXyXSBeiG1rbXCP4ybhVccYzpysDKYmkymXWd81idutaD9.

-First we need to compile the `caller.ts` smart-contract.
+First we need to compile the `caller.ts` smart contract.
-For the covenience of this example we have added a npm script `npm run build:caller` which will compile `caller.ts` and write the generated wasm in `build/caller.wasm`
+For the covenience of this example we have added an npm script `npm run build:caller` which will compile `caller.ts` and write the generated wasm in `build/caller.wasm`

 .. code-block::